-- o Medical
+- Medical

-- o Financial
+- Financial

 - Employment

 - Military

 Authority to grant a leave of absence resides with the Vice President of Academic Affairs.
 Please note: If the leave of absence is more than six (6) months, the student may have to start repaying any student loans borrowed to pay CCSJ costs.
 The exception to this is extended military duty.